How To Compromise Over Decorating Your Home When You Can’t Agree

 Suzy’s view: He’s right!
 If it were up to me, the entire interior of our home would have been painted some shade of gray.
 Pookie didn’t agree, so the compromise was to find a beige paint color that had gray undertones.
 We lived with a wall of large paint samples for weeks until we found one that we could agree on!
 BTW – we wound up using Sherwin Williams Accessible Beige throughout our home.
 Glad you resisted me on that one, Pookie!

 Well…first of all, refer back to tips 1, 2 and 3.
-I recommend having discussions that have nothing to do with a specific project, but will lead to a general agreement between the two on you of how to handle disagreements when they happen.
-Trust me – unless you are an exception to the rule – you will need to know how to compromise about what to do inside your home!
+I recommend having discussions that have nothing to do with a specific project, but will lead to a general agreement between the two of you on how to make decisions and handle disagreements when they happen.

 Pookie weighs in: Suzy is much more concerned with form over function, unless she realizes that considering the function is a requirement.
 When I don’t agree with her design opinion, my first tactic is to remind her of the cost and why I believe her idea is impractical.
 I’m an engineer, so I don’t have the creative brain that Suzy does.
-Ultimately, she has 60% of the vote when it comes to the interior of the house, so there’s always that.
+But – ultimately, she has 60% of the vote when it comes to the interior of the house, so there’s always that.

 Well, that’s our take on how we handle our home design disagreements.
 We aren’t perfect, but we try our best to honor that 60/40 agreement that we made!
 Do you have any suggestions for how you handle disagreements over your home?

-1. My husband always had strong opinions about decorating and his choices were rarely in sync with the decorating ideas I envisioned for our home.
+My husband always had strong opinions about decorating and his choices were rarely in sync with the decorating ideas I envisioned for our home.
 I am old fashioned in that my religious beliefs suggest that my husband has the final vote on anything in our marriage.
 I know that not everyone would understand that but that’s okay; it works for us.
 And, after a year or two of living with some of the hideous decorating choices he made, my husband has, for the most part, decided that I am the better decorator.
 And there will always be things that he likes more than I do and the other way around.
 So, that ugly pendant lamp that he loves so much, because his father made it, hangs in a prominent place in our living room and it doesn’t really meld into my decorating scheme but he is so happy every night when he sits down beneath that lamp to read the paper just as his father once did and that brings me so much more joy than having the catalog worthy showroom that I had initially envisioned.
 In the end, it’s about the love.
 When I am old and dying, I will never regret the paint colors he or I chose.
 I won’t regret that his trophy fish hung on the wall in our family room no matter how much it clashed with my style.
 Those things just won’t matter to me in the long run.
 That being said; I think your home is so absolutely stunning!
 I love everything about your home, inside and out!
 Just beautiful!
 I may have to see if I can incorporate some of your design elements into our eclectic home!

-1. I like your thoughts on this subject.
+I like your thoughts on this subject.
 Thanks!

-2. I know this is an ooolllld post but I have come to the same conclusion.
+I know this is an ooolllld post but I have come to the same conclusion.
 Things turn out better, through the years, if my husband has the final vote.
 God knows what He’s doing.
 I don’t like the now broken stained glass pendant light he made his Mom years ago, but he does and so there it hangs in our family room.
 I thought I would hate the TV over the fireplace but it’s not so bad.
 I don’t have to “style” the mantel either.
 My husband thinks I am over the top with blue and white cache pots, lamps, ginger jars but he knows I make concessions.
 And I am pretty sure I don’t have room for any more……..maybe.

 Very good suggestions!
 Thank you!!
 And thank you to Pookie as well. 🙂

-3. Suzy, I really appreciate your frankness.
+Suzy, I really appreciate your frankness.
 It’s very simply stated that men think differently than women do.
 I completely relate with your choice on gray.
 My husband identifies some colors with childhood memories and that has been a challenge.
 One color we tend to agree on is brown tones.
 My guess is that many men gravitates to those warm tones, they tend to relate those tones to the wilderness/outdoors.

 My last boyfriend and I used to ask the other “Is this something that’s REALLY important to you?”
 If the answer from the other person was yes, we went with that person’s opinion/desire.
 But you only said yes if it truly was. otherwise we compromised! 🙂

-5. Great conversatiions and good points!
+Great conversatiions and good points!

 Love the style that you both come up with.
 Especially your kitchen.
 That I have pinned to my Pinterest board for kitchen ideas.
 Thanks for sharing!